Sensirion/myAmbienceManual/docs/README.md

 This is a short introduction to the Sensirion MyAmbience app for iOS and Android devices.
 MyAmbience is used together with the official Sensirion Demonstrators which can be found on the [Sensirion website](https://sensirion.com/search?q=gadget) as well as 3rd party do-it-yourself demonstrators.

-The Manual refers to myAmbience version 3.0 and newer.
+The Manual refers to MyAmbience version 3.0 and newer.

 ## Supported Demonstrators